 Most capsule wardrobe lists are either 40 pieces (not a capsule) or so vague they're useless.
-Here are 10 specific pieces — with exact fits, fabrics, and colors — that cover every occasion from March through June, most of them under £40.
+Here are the 10 specific pieces that cover every occasion from March through June — with exact fits, fabrics, and colors — and a complete cost breakdown that keeps the total under $300.

-They either give you 40 pieces — which is not a capsule, that is just a wardrobe — or they're so vague that they're
+They either give you 40 pieces — which is not a capsule, that is just a wardrobe — or they're so vague that they're functionally useless.
+"A classic white shirt."
+"A good pair of jeans."
+"Something you can dress up or down."
+None of that tells you what to actually buy, what fit to look for, or why that specific piece and not another one.

-pieces on the list.
+That requires three things: a consistent color palette, pieces that share a tonal family, and at least one item in each category (top, bottom, layer, shoe, bag).
+Every piece on this list was chosen because it connects to at least four other pieces on the list.
 That's the test.
-If a piece only works with one or two other things, it's not a capsule piece —
+If a piece only works with one or two other things, it's not a capsule piece — it's a specialty item.

 The palette for this list: black, white, ivory, navy, and one warm neutral (camel, terracotta, or olive — pick one and commit to it).
 Everything works together.
 Everything works with the trend pieces you already own.